- Contestants must be 19 years old or younger and must not be enrolled fulltime at a university.

 The rules below for the specific rounds are subject to change.

 The tiebreaker round will be similar to the ARML tiebreaker round.
-The top students with the same score on the individual round will be given a question to be solved in ten minutes.
+The top students with the same score on the individual round will be given a question to be solved in five minutes.
 The students will be able to submit an answer only once, and they will be ranked according to the time when they submit a correct answer.

 A team's score will be the sum of its group round score and the individual round scores of its members.
 The rounds are weighted so that the sum of the individual round scores is worth as much as the group round score.
 If two teams are tied, the following criteria will be used, in order, until a winner can be determined: